 You can also look into external tools that can help you combat comment spam.
 For example, your content management system might have useful tools available to install.
 There are also a number of free tools like Project Honeypot that can help prevent and fight user-generated spam on your site.
 Visit their websites for instructions on how to implement their tools.

 Together with Yahoo! and MSN, Google introduced the "nofollow" HTML microformat several years ago, and the attribute has been widely adopted.
-Any link with the rel="nofollow" attribute will not be used to calculate PageRank or determine the relevancy of your pages for a user query.
+Any link with the rel="nofollow" or more specific attributes such as rel="sponsored", will generally not be used to calculate PageRank or determine the relevancy of your pages for a user query.
 For example, if a spammer includes a link in your comments like this:

 <a href="http://www.example.com/">This is a nice site!</a>